Rafi al-Issawi: Political career

 Following the December 2005 election and six months of negotiations, a "government of national unity" was agreed between the four main coalitions, under the leadership of Prime Minister Nouri al-Maliki.
 Issawi, a member of the Iraqi Islamic Party which was part of the main Sunni Arab Iraqi Accordance Front coalition, became minister of state for foreign affairs from 20 May 2006.
 He withdrew from the government with four other ministers from the Front on 1 August 2007, demanding that the government of Nouri al-Maliki take stronger action against Shi'ite militias.
 The Front rejoined the government on 19 July 2008 and Issawi was approved as deputy prime minister.

 Prior to the 2010 elections, he formed his own party, the National Future Gathering, which joined the Iraqiyya coalition.
-He became the Finance Minister in the Al Maliki II Government which was formed on 22 December 2010 after nine months of negotiations.
+He became the Minister of Finance in the Al Maliki II Government which was formed on 22 December 2010 after nine months of negotiations.

 In December 2011, he started a boycott the cabinet, along with all but four of the other Iraqiyya ministers.
 An adviser to the Prime Minister said Issawi had been linked to al Qaeda in Iraq, although the Americans in 2010 had said that a thorough investigation of these allegations had determined that they were groundless.
 Issawi called for the resignation of Prime Minister Maliki, following the issuance of an arrest warrant for Vice President Tariq al-Hashemi, saying Maliki was trying to "build a dictatorship".